BrianCanyon/TwoCircles/README.md

   1) SQL schema
      This includes creation of three tables with fixed schema and defined index for optimal query performance.
-Also, a consolidated view that aggrigates the three tables into a single table for reporting and analysis.
+Also, a consolidated view that aggregates the three tables into a single table for reporting and analysis.
   2) ETL .py file
      a) extraction/ingestion from 3 .csv files (os and pandas)
      b) transformation/data cleaning (pandas)